Josh Kaul

-Joshua Lautenschlager Kaul (born 1980 or 1981) is an American lawyer, Democratic politician, and the current attorney general of Wisconsin, serving in that role since January 2019.
-Before his election as attorney general, he served as a federal prosecutor in Baltimore, Maryland.

-His mother, Peg Lautenschlager, was the 42nd attorney general of Wisconsin, a United States Attorney, and the 1st chair of the Wisconsin Ethics Commission.
+Joshua Lautenschlager Kaul (born 1980 or 1981) is an American lawyer serving as the 45th attorney general of Wisconsin since 2019.
+A member of the Democratic Party, he had worked as a federal prosecutor in Baltimore, Maryland, and in private practice before being elected attorney general.
+Kaul is the son of Peg Lautenschlager, the 42nd attorney general of Wisconsin and the first chair of the Wisconsin Ethics Commission.

 Early life and education

 Kaul is the son of Peg Lautenschlager, an attorney and politician, and Kashmiri Pandit immigrant Raj Kaul.
 His stepfather, Bill Rippl, worked as a police officer.
-He was raised in Oshkosh and Fond du Lac.
+He was raised in Oshkosh and Fond du Lac, Wisconsin.
 Kaul graduated from Yale University as a double major in history and economics.
 He earned his Juris Doctor from Stanford Law School.
 While a student at Stanford, he served as president of the Stanford Law Review.

 Career

 Kaul clerked for Michael Boudin in the U.S. First Circuit Court of Appeals.
 From 2007 through 2010, he worked for the law firm Jenner & Block, and worked as a federal prosecutor in the U.S. Attorney's office in Baltimore through 2014.

-In 2014, Kaul moved back to Wisconsin and joined the law firm Perkins Coie's Madison office.
+In 2014, Kaul moved back to Wisconsin and joined the Madison, Wisconsin office of the law firm Perkins Coie.